Q and A: How Long Does it Take to Break in a Mattress?

 Understanding the break-in period, but equally important, is to manage your expectations:

-Initial Discomfort: It is pretty normal for one to experience a little discomfort in the initial nights as this is your body that is getting used to a new support system-one that might be firmer or softer than what you have grown up with.
+Initial Discomfort: It is pretty standard to experience a little discomfort in the initial nights as your body gets used to a new support system that might be firmer or softer than what you have grown up with.

 High Discomfort: Beyond the break-in period recommended, if the discomfort is still considerably high, this might as well be the wrong mattress for you.
-Most of these companies make trial periods possible through which you may return the mattress after trying if it does not suit your need.
+Most of these companies make trial periods possible through which you may return the mattress after trying it if it does not suit your needs.

 Warranty and Support: Be informed of your mattress's warranty and return policy.
 If the problems persist, the manufacturer can advise you further, or you can use a topper to regulate the firmness level of your mattress.